-Day 3: Thursday 31 October, Kanazawa
+Day 3: Thursday 30 October, Kanazawa

-- Artisan Visits
+- Ceramics studio

 - Kanazawa Castle (exterior)

 - Kenroku-en Garden

 - National Crafts Museum

-This morning we visit the ateliers and stores of several craftsmen who continue to practice traditional Japanese crafts: papermaking, bamboo weaving and pottery.
-From these master craftsmen we will learn of the techniques, discipline and philosophies that are essential for the creation of each piece.
+This morning we visit a renown local ceramics studio.
+From the master craftsmen who follow traditional methods, we will learn of the techniques, discipline and philosophies that are essential for the creation of each piece.